-Some may say that it’s nothing special. easy to make. not really sophisticated. nothing more wrong! to make a proper rosol you need experience and/or skill.
+Some may say that it’s nothing special.
+Easy to make.
+Not sophisticated.
+But nothing more wrong!
+To make a proper rosół you need some experience, patience and/or skill.

-Traditionally, rosol is eaten in Poland on a Sunday, we serve it as a plain chicken stock with some egg noodles (makaron). if there is any dish I could describe as ‘miraculous’, that would be it.
+Traditionally, rosół is eaten in Poland on a Sunday, served as a plain chicken stock with egg noodles (makaron).
+And if there is any dish I could describe as ‘miraculous’, that would be it.

-got a cold? make rosol. feeling unwell? make rosol. missing your Mum’s cooking? rosol is your answer.
+Got a cold?
+Make rosół.
+Feeling unwell?
+Make rosół.
+Missing your Mum’s cooking?
+Rosół is your answer.

-one of my friends called it in Japanese kenko soup (健康スープ) which translates as ‘health soup’ and I personally think it’s the best description for it.
+One of my friends called it in Japanese kenko soup (健康スープ) which translates as ‘health soup’ and I think it’s the best description for it.

 1 whole chicken